mzgreen/mzgreen.github.io/_posts/2015-02-13-How-to-hideshow-Toolbar-when-list-is-scroling(part1).md

 We got all the pieces in place so let’s run it!
 ![Clipped screenshot](/images/1/clipped.png "Clipped screenshot")

-Oh, what is this?!
+Oh wait.. what is this?
 The `Toolbar` hides our list items and as you have probably noticed it’s because we are using `FrameLayout` in our `activity_main.xml`.
 This is the moment when we have two options that I mentioned at te beginning.
 First option will be to add a paddingTop to our `RecyclerVie`w and set it to `Toolbar` height.
 But we have to be careful because `RecyclerView` will clip it’s chilren to padding by default so we have to turn it off.
 Our layout would look like this:
 {% gist mzgreen/870bc2f012dc14626e8d %}